 Dr. Sharman received his BS from the University of California at Davis and his medical degree from Albany Medical College in New York.
 He received postgraduate training at the University of California at Davis, completing a Family Practice residency in 1983.
 He is a member Diplomate of the American Board of Family Practice.
-He is a volunteer member of the faculty at OHSU School of Medicine.
-Dr. Sharman offers comprehensive family-oriented health services, including medical care and pediatric care.
+He is a volunteer member of the faculty at OHSU School of Medicine, and The Medical Director for North Bend Medical Center.
+Dr. Sharman offers comprehensive family-oriented health services, including adult medical care and pediatric care.

 Steven G. Shimotakahara, MD — Otolaryngology

-Dr. Shimotakahara spends most of his free time pursuing sport activities including surfing, white-water kayaking, swimming, rollerblade hockey, scuba spear fishing and golf.
+Dr. Shimotakahara spends most of his free time pursuing sport activities including surfing, white-water rafting, swimming, stand up paddleboarding and, scuba spear fishing.
 He loves to cook for large groups of people (paella and sangria are his specialty) and studies foreign languages.

 Dr. Smith is originally from Kentucky but has traveled widely.
 She graduated from University of Tennessee, Knoxville, magna cum laude in 1980, and received her Medical Degree at Emory University School of Medicine, Atlanta, in 1985.
 She then completed a General Surgery Residency at Mercer University and practiced Surgery in the USAF from 1990 to 1994, serving overseas in Desert Shield and Desert Storm.
 After leaving the Air Force, she participated in medical missions in Tanzania East Africa for ten years.
 During that time she obtained a Diploma of Tropical Medicine and Hygiene from the University of Liverpool, UK.
 On her return to the US she pursued her foundational interest in family and preventive medicine by completing a residency in Family Medicine through the University of Tennessee, Memphis/St Francis Hospital program.
 She then became Board Certified in Family Medicine in 2008.
 Dr. Smith specializes in providing primary and preventive care to entire families from birth to hospice care.
 She also has special interest and expertise in Travel and Tropical Medicine as a member of the American Society of Tropical Medicine and Hygiene.
 She and her staff are dedicated patient advocates and have a strong commitment to providing excellence in health care to all people enrolled in her practice.